 I never considered owning the Whoop wearable simply because it requires a subscription.
 That’s right, not only do modern wearables burn a hole in your pocket, but some require a monthly subscription for basic use.

-I can’t see any reason that a wearable should require a subscription, unless it gave you some advanced insight.
+I can’t see any reason that a wearable should require a subscription unless it gives advanced insight.
 Even then it doesn’t seem right.

 Every week, Oura prepares a progress report for you.